Can You Sue Your Construction Company for an On-the-Job Back Injury in New York?

 There always seems to be something under construction in New York.
 Most people walk or drive past multiple construction sites every day without realizing it.
 While these worksites are common, they are also very dangerous for the people that work there.
 Workers may try to stay as safe as they can, but accidents have been known to happen.
 One might assume that the construction company in charge of the site should be held responsible for unsafe working conditions, but this is easier said than done.
 It can be difficult for employees of construction companies to hold their employers accountable for accidents.

 If you were working at a construction site when you suffered an on-the-job back injury, you should discuss your legal options with an attorney.
 Our Bronx personal injury lawyers can help you review your legal rights and file a lawsuit if possible.
-Schedule a free legal consultation with the team at The Carrion Law Firm.
+Schedule a free legal consultation with the Bronx Construction Accident Lawyer at The Carrion Law Firm.
 Call our offices today at (718) 841-0083.

 What Happens After an On-the-Job Construction Site Accident in New York?

 After an on-the-job back injury at a construction site, workers may have several legal options and rights, depending on their circumstances.
 In many cases, workers are required to pursue claims for workers’ compensation, which allows injured employees to be compensated through their employer’s insurance rather than through a lawsuit.
 Employees are also barred from suing under workers’ compensation laws.

 Personal injury lawsuits against your construction company employer may still be possible in spite of the workers’ compensation system.
 If your accident was caused under certain circumstances.
 The most common exceptions are for falls and scaffolding injuries, which are some of the most common ways back injuries happen on job sites.